elugo1/Touchdesigner-Resources/README.md

 | 4.0 SOP Workflows| How we create,edit, and visualize 3D information in Touchdesigner |
 | 5.0 DAT Workflows| Text editing, manipulating tables and graphs, complex messaging systems and python callbacks |

+I am the type of learner where I have to see something a million times, explained a million ways to understand something, so if you feel like in a video that I make is lacking in explanation, I will link to the videos/articles/forums on that topic that I learned from.